-This suite of lists is an ongoing project of the Extensive Reading Foundation and cooperating publishers of EFL/ESL-targeted graded readers.
+This suite of lists is an ongoing project of the Extensive Reading Foundation and cooperating publishers of graded readers designed for the ELT market.
 It is a comprehensive, searchable, downloadable database of graded readers from around the world--providing useful information for educators and language learners.
 Beyond the basics (series, title, author, ISBNs, etc.) the list offers a wide variety of information, including...

 In addition to current titles, out-of-print titles and series are included because these books remain in reader collections at many schools and are in regular use by many learners.

 For reasons of practicality, each publisher-specific list and the Combined Reader List are focused on readers specifically produced for the ELT market.
 However, many educators include children's/juvenile L1 literature and series for "reluctant" readers in their collections, and you may find some of these in our supplemental lists.

 The List was developed for a variety of reasons, including the following:

 Use the links on the ERF Graded Reader List-Access page to access publisher-specific lists, the Combined Reader List, or the supplemental lists.
 Each list can be viewed in your browser and/or downloaded for use with any spreadsheet software.
 After viewing a list, you may need to hit the "back" button twice to get back to the "ERF Graded Reader List - Access" page.

 How can I use information from the List?

 There are many potential uses of the data in the list, such as these: